Accountants who are elevating their value are moving from hindsight to insight and foresight.

 Driver-based planning is a method of forecasting that focuses on the key drivers of business results.
 This is different than key performance indicator (KPI) reporting, which is also a crucial component of financial modeling.

-Think of it this way: Your clients have goals.
+Think of it this way: Your stakeholders have goals.
 Key results must be achieved for the goals to be met.
 These key results are the KPIs that must be tracked.
 The drivers are the activities that must occur to hit those targets.

 Driver-based planning is important because it emphasizes the relationships among the financials, operational results, and people.
 Metrics don’t exist in isolation on the financial statements; they are determined by causes and effects within the entire business.